Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

    More information regarding the CLI installation is available [here](/docs/integrate_with_central/cli_central/cli_install/).

 Step 2.
-Authorize your CLI to use the Amplify Central APIs: `axway auth login`
+Authorize your CLI to use the Amplify APIs: `axway auth login`

 Step 3.
 Create an empty directory and go in that directory to run the next command.